 Read more about The Collectors' Treasury.

 Visit the Top of Africa, on the 50th floor of Carlton Centre - the tallest building in Africa - for the best panoramic views of Johannesburg.
-(2023 Update - this is no longer possible)
+(2024 Update - this is not currently possible.)

 The Origins Centre is home to an extensive collection of palaeo-anthropological and archaeological materials, including rock art and fossils.